QED0711/craigslist-notifier/README.md

 Since this is a non-comercial application (running on free dynos on Heroku), computing resources are limited.
 Due to a limit on the number of email notifications I can send out daily, I can only accomodate a small number of users.
 Were I to add enterprise level features, I would need to charge for access to this app, which would be against the Craigslist Terms of Use.

-If you would like to clone and run a local version of this application, keep reading below!
+If you would like to fork and clone a this application to run a local version, keep reading below!

 ## Cloning and General Information

+This application was built with ruby version 2.x.x, and rails version 2.x.x

 ## Installing Dependencies